Mufti (film): Plot

 Bhairathi is accused of the attacking Kudari, but Bhairathi catches the culprit, who happens to be Bhairathi's driver.
 The driver is killed and Bhairathi gifts Kudari with plants and flowers as compensation and ask him to stand independently in the elections.
 It is revealed that Raghuveer Bhandari is the mastermind behind the attacks.
-While heading for the election office.
-The car, in which Bhairathi and Gana are travelling, explodes killing them.
-Raghuveer Bhandari bribed Shabari to kill Bhairathi, in return for nominating him in the Ronapura Constituency elections.
-When Shabari reaches the office, Bhairathi and Gana, who survived the attack confronts Shabari where Gana gives Shabari's watch to Shabari as he noticed Bhairathi wearing Shabari's watch and deducing his trap.
-Bhairathi kills Shabari and hangs him at the lamp post near Raghuveer's house and warns him not to interfere.
+While heading for the election office, the car in which Bhairathi and Gana are travelling explodes.
+It turns out that Raghuveer Bhandari bribed Shabari to kill Bhairathi in return for nominating him in the Ronapura Constituency elections.
+When Shabari reaches the office, Bhairathi and Gana, who survived the attack, confront Shabari, where Gana gives Shabari's watch to Shabari as he noticed Bhairathi wearing the watch and deducing his trap.
+Bhairathi kills Shabari, hangs him at the lamppost near Raghuveer's house, and warns him not to interfere.

-Vedhavathi (who berates Bhairathi for killing Avni's father/Vedhavathi's husband) listens to the conversation of Singa and Gana where she finds that her husband was involved in a medical scam, which killed millions of villagers due to which Bhairathi had killed him.
-Gana reunites Vedhavathi and Bhairathi on the former's birthday, where he meets Bhairathi, who tells him that he is indebted to Gana where Gana learns about Bhairathi's dark past and hatred towards the Government.
+Vedhavathi, who berates Bhairathi for killing her husband, listens to the conversation of Singa and Gana where she finds that her husband was involved in a medical scam which killed hundreds of villagers, due to which Bhairathi had killed him.
+Gana reunites Vedhavathi and Bhairathi on the former's birthday, where he meets Bhairathi, who tells him that he is indebted to Gana, where Gana learns about Bhairathi's dark past and hatred towards the Government.
 After this, Gana leaves Ronapura with the evidence as directed by the commissioner.
 While heading to the commissioner's office, Gana is knocked by Raghuveer Bhandari in a car accident.
-Bhairathi leaves for his father's grave all alone until Raghuveer Bhandri arrives with his henchmen intending to kill him.
-Gana (having survived the attack) arrives at the venue, and battles with Raghuveer's henchmen, who is also joined by Bhairathi where the two finish the henchmen and kill Raghuveer Bhandari by slashing his throat.
+Bhairathi leaves for his father's grave all alone until Raghuveer Bhandri arrives with his henchmen, intending to kill him.
+Gana, having survived the attack, arrives at the venue and battles with Raghuveer's henchmen, who is also joined by Bhairathi where the two finish the henchmen and kill Raghuveer Bhandari by slashing his throat.

 Upon seeing Gana's integrity, Bhairathi surrenders himself to the police and finds the portrait, which he showed it to Avni as a gift from Gana.
-Gana is appointed as ACP and joins the office where he finds the Sri Ramayana Darshanam book where he learns that Bhairathi knew about Gana's identity all along, where Bhairathi is also reading the book's copy in the prison.
+Gana is appointed as SP and joins the office where he finds the Sri Ramayana Darshanam book where he learns that Bhairathi knew about Gana's identity all along, where Bhairathi is also reading the book's copy in the prison.